 Before deleting these files from your database directory, we recommend that you always complete a backup.

-In the database.csv, the structure of the Jedox database is defined.
+The structure of Jedox databases is defined in a comma-separated values (.csv) file database-*.csv.
 In this file, cubes, dimensions, elements, and their properties are set.
+The filename includes a UNIX timestamp, i.e. database-1557741467210061.csv.

 Each Jedox cube also has a unique CSV file that contains the description of the rules in the cube (if any).